Particular/docs.particular.net/nservicebus/dotnet-templates.md

 Supported: `net47`, `net462`, `net452`

-## ServiceControl Transport Adapter
+## ServiceControl Transport Adapter Windows Service

-This template makes it easier to create a [Windows Service](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/introduction-to-windows-service-applications) host for the [ServiceControl Transport Adapter](/servicecontrol/transport-adapter/).
+This template makes it easier to create a [Windows Service](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/introduction-to-windows-service-applications) host for a [ServiceControl Transport Adapter](/servicecontrol/transport-adapter/).

 The template can be used via the following command: